suzuki-shunsuke/deny-self-approve-action/README.md

 ```

 A pull request can't be merged until someone approves the pull request because the job is required.
-When someone who pushed commits to the pull request approves the pull request, this workflow is triggered and self-approval is dismissed and the job fails.
+When someone who pushed commits to the pull request approves the pull request, this workflow is triggered and the job fails.
-The pull request can't be merged because the required job fails and the self-approval is dismissed.
+The pull request can't be merged because the required job fails.
 If someone who doesn't push any commit to the pull request approves the pull request, the workflow is triggered and the job passes.
 Then the pull request can be merged.
 That's how this action prevents self-approval.

 ### 2. Run this action via **merge_group** events

 Please add the job `check-approval` to required checks.

-> [!WARNING]
-> Unfortunately, seems like we need to add the job `check-approval` to required checks.
-> We thought pull requests weren't merged by dismissing self-approvals.
-> But actually pull requests were merged even if self-approvals were dismissed.
-> Maybe this is a bug of GitHub.

 ```yaml
 name: Check approval